Dynamics of iterated function systems on the circle close to rotations: A result of Duminy

-Let $I$ be an interval on the real line or on $S^1$.
+Let $I$ be an interval on the real line or on $\mathbb{S}^1$.
 Consider an orientation preserving $C^1$-map $f$ of $I$ such that $Df(x)\not= 0 $ for all $x\in I$.
 The non-negative number

-is called \emph{distortion constant} of $f$ in $I$ or \emph{total variation} of $\log Df$ in $I$.
+is called \emph{distortion constant} of $f$ in $I$ or \emph{maximal variation} of $\log Df$ in $I$.
 We say that $f$ belongs to the $C^{1+\mathrm{bv}}$ class on $I$ if it has a bounded distortion constant in~$I$.
-Observe that, by means of the mean-value theorem, $C^2$-maps with non-zero first derivative are $C^{1+\mathrm{bv}}$.
+Observe that, an application of the Mean Value Theorem shows that $C^2$-maps with non-zero first derivative are $C^{1+\mathrm{bv}}$.

 It is not difficult to see that every orientation preserving $C^{1+\mathrm{bv}}$-map $f$ on the circle satisfies